 6. Add spices.
 Cinnamon, nutmeg, vanilla and cardamom naturally sweeten your foods.

 7. Sleep enough.
 Then you won’t need the sugar fix to counteract tiredness.

 8. Get rid of all sugary snacks in the house.
 If there are no sweets at home, you’ll have that carrot instead!
 Ok, maybe not the carrot.
 Try a spoonful of nut butter for a satisfying quick fix.
 And check the labels to make sure they do not contain sugar.
-I personally like the Meridian brand.
-Their products are made from 100% nuts.
+All you need to make nut butter is NUTS!

 9. Don’t just substitute artificial sweeteners for sugar.
 Artificial sweeteners can fuel your sugar cravings, so if you are working on cutting out your added sugar, they will just make your journey that much harder.
 Instead, eat desserts in moderation.
 Once you have re-set your system by “detoxing” from sugar, one nice dessert a week is reasonable.
 Home-made is best!
 I like to use natural sweeteners such as xylitol, erythritol or stevia in my desserts and use grain free flours such as almond or coconut flour.
 If you choose to sweeten your dessert with fruit such as apple sauce or banana, you will have a higher carb count, but you’ll benefit from the fibre content in the fruit.